narendrajava1/Intro-to-MongoDB/mflix/README.md

 **Flask** as backend + **MongoDB** as database

+* Since this project uses MongoDB as the database, user registration form is pure HTML fields, and each user is stored as a document in MongoDB.
-*This project uses `flask_login` module to handle user log-in/log-out and authentication issues.*
+* This project uses `flask_login` module to handle user log-in/log-out and authentication issues.

 <br>